GameShopLLC/GameShopEngineJME/README.md

 License:

-All Derivative works and publishing are Copyrighted under GameShop LLC of North Carolina
+All Derivative works and publishing are Copyrighted under Lynden Jay Evans Jr Of GameShop LLC of North Carolina

 Heres the DevLog: